equalparts/glyph-catch/README.md

 ### What if the phone is in my pocket instead of face-down?

 Technically, as long as your phone stays locked and the Glyph Matrix is on, it's counted as "screen-off time".
-So you won't lose your streak if you quickly check your lock screen for a potentially urgent message.
+So you won't lose your streak, even if you quickly check your lock screen for a potentially urgent message.

 ### Won't I just accumulate a ton of Pokémon overnight?